What Happens After Filing Form I-90

 Tip: You must notify USCIS if you change your address after filing your Form I-90 within 10 days of your relocation by filing Form AR-11, Alien’s Change of Address.
 You also must call USCIS at 1-800-375-5283 to change the address with your pending I-90 application.
 If you did not receive your green card in the mail, you can make a case inquiry.

-After filing Form I-90, Application to Replace Permanent Resident Card, the entire process can take anywhere from 5-6 months.
+After filing Form I-90, Application to Replace Permanent Resident Card, the I-90 processing time can take 8-10 for many applications.
 This is an approximation.
-It may be shorter for some and longer for others.
+I-90 processing times may be shorter for some and longer for others.
 In some cases, USCIS will make a request for additional information or schedule an interview.
 Don’t forget — you can check your case status online with your receipt number.
 The USCIS website also lists normal processing times.
 If you believe that your case is outside the normal processing times, you can make a case inquiry.